radiantlogic-v8/documentation-eoc/documentation/getting-started/overview.md

 ### Custom widgets

-At the buttom right of the screen, you will see a customization icon as shown in the image below.
+At the bottom right of the screen, you will see a customization icon as shown in the image below.

 ![image description](Media/custom-widget.png)